 A Galapagos Islands cruise is often at the top of every nature enthusiast’s travel plans.
-Enjoy close encounters with marine iguanas, hundreds of seabirds including the waved albatross, flightless cormorants and the magnificent frigatebird, visit "Lonesome George", the most emblematic of Galapagos giant turtles.
-Imagine feeling the cool Galapagos waters as you swim with penguins at the Equator and see playful sea lions through your snorkeling mask, manta rays and numerous species of colorful fish.
+Enjoy close encounters with marine iguanas, hundreds of seabirds including the waved albatross, flightless cormorants and the magnificent frigate bird, visit "Lonesome George", the most emblematic of Galapagos giant turtles.
+Imagine feeling the cool Galapagos waters as you swim with penguins at the Equator and see playful sea lions through your snorkelling mask, manta rays and numerous species of colourful fish.
 As portrayed by famous marine explorer Jacques Cousteau - Galapagos is a living laboratory.
 Animals do not fear humans making it a natural paradise and haven for naturalists escaping a busy and noisy outside world.
 Board your boat for the nature travel experience of a lifetime.

 2019 - 2020 Departure Dates & Costs

-Weekly departures year round
+Weekly departures year round (5 day expeditions)

-5 day Expeditions.
 Each boat has different day by day itineraries departing from either Baltra island or San Cristobal Island in the Galapagos archipelago.
 Due to the variation each week, and by each boat we provide a sample itinerary below.
 We will provide the options that best suit your time frame and cruise length at the time of request.

 Deluxe & Luxury